cogu/autosar/README.md

 Packages are created using the `make_packages` method.
 It can recursively create packages as if they are directories.

-If you give it one argument it will return the package created.
-If you give it more than one argument it will return a list of the packages created.
+If you give it a single argument it will return the package created.
+If you give it multiple arguments it will return a list of packages created.

 ```python
 import autosar.xml